FloeFoxon/FloeFoxon.github.io/Works.md

 ### **Professional Services**

+Peer Review for American Journal of Health Behavior.
+2026.

 Post-Publication Review of 'Ultra-processed foods and human health: the main thesis and the evidence'.
 2026. [https://pubpeer.com/publications/0B9B403A013C210118FCDDA73B4D50#1](https://pubpeer.com/publications/0B9B403A013C210118FCDDA73B4D50#1)

 Peer Review for Internal and Emergency Medicine.
 2025.